janluksoft/WPFCore6EFSql/README.md

-# WPF Core: Entity Framework with SqlServer and MVVM
+# WPF .NET6: Entity Framework with SqlServer and MVVM

 The application demonstrates the use of Entity Framework to perform CRUD operations on a Microsoft SQL Server database.
-Application uses the MVVM pattern.
+Application uses the MVVM pattern and .NET6 new technology.
 Application uses my "nice" WPF windows (see: https://github.com/janluksoft/WPFCoreNiceWin).

 The structure of the table is defined by the POCO (CPerson) class.
 The class (PeopleDBContext) creates a context (dbPersons) that represents a table (Sprinters) in the form of an object.
 Operations on this object are automatically transferred to the table (Sprinters) in the database.